-The castle in Powis was built in the 13th century by the Welsh prince Gruffudd ap Gwenwynwyn, who wanted to become independent from the stronger princes of Gwynedd.
-In 1255, one of them, Llywelyn ap Gruffudd called The Last, made his opponents dependent, and by virtue of the Treaty of Montgomery in 1267, he was considered the superior of all of Wales.
+The castle in Powis was built around the second or third quarter of the 13th century by the Welsh prince Gruffudd ap Gwenwynwyn, who wanted to become independent from the stronger princes of Gwynedd.
+In 1255, one of them, Llywelyn ap Gruffudd called the Last, dominated his opponents and by virtue of the Treaty of Montgomery in 1267, he was considered the superior of all of Wales.
 Gruffudd ap Gwenwynwyn objected to him, what caused Llywelyn’s armed expedition in 1272.
 Llywelyn attacked and burned Gruffudd’s castle.
 It is not known whether it was the original castle in Powis, or the earlier timber – earth stronghold in Welshpool.
 Regardless, Gwenwynwyn fled to England, where he remained until Llywelyn’s conflict with king Edward I. During the First War of Welsh Independence from 1276-1277, Edward’s forces quickly defeated Llywelyn and took direct control of the entire Wales east of the river Conwy.
 In accolade of his support for the English cause, Powis was returned to Gwenwynwyn, who built or repaired the castle there.

 Powis did not participate in the Second War of Wales Independence from 1282-1283.
 It passed on the heirs of Gruffudd ap Gwenwynwyn, and was in their possession until the male line ended in 1309.
 It then went through marriage to Sir John Charlton, which caused the attack of one of the descendants of Gwenwynwyn, Gruffudd Fychan.
 Attempts to take over the castle failed, but to strengthen the castle’s defense, a new two-tower gatehouse was added.